ibm-cloud-docs/CDN/faqs.md

 ## Does caching use push or pull?

 Content Caching is done using an _origin pull_ model.
 Origin Pull is a method by which data is "pulled" by the edge server from the Origin Server, as opposed to manually uploading the content onto the edge server.

-## Is there a maximum value for Time To Live?
-A minimum?

-The maximum value for Time To Live is 2,147,483,647 seconds, which equates to roughly 68 years!
-The minimum value is 30 seconds.

-## Is there a limit on the number of Origin and TTL entries?

-Yes, the combined limit is 75 entries per CDN.

-## Is there a limit on the number of CDNs I can have?

-Yes, you can have a limit of 10 CDNs per account.

 ## Is there a recommended browser to use for CDN service configuration?